ecma-make/ecmake/README.md

 # `ecmake` is ecma make

-The next generation of task running
+Next generation of task running

 Hint: Software and repository may undergo severe changes until version 1.0.0 is released.

 ## About

-The task runner `ecmake` is a make or rake alike command implemented in ecma script. `ecmakefile.js` is a valid *node module* without any new syntax to learn.
+The task runner `ecmake` is a make, rake or gulp alike command implemented in ecmascript.
+The data model is built around a tree of task objects and offers a DSL, modern aprroaches, that make it stand out amoungst others.
+In the spirit of the ecmasript *ecmake* makes intensive use of promises.
+This allows to cleanly scedule dependencies while running tasks in parallel whenever possible.

+The makefile `ecmakefile.js` is a valid *node module* without any new syntax to learn.
 It is the natural companion of `package.json`.
 It enters the stage, where the scripts section of the json file is reaching the limits.
-In the spirit of the ecma language *ecmake* makes intensive use of promises.
-This allows to cleanly scedule dependencies while running tasks in parallel whenever possible.

 ## What makes the difference?

 * The task is the primary citizen, not just a configuration to a tool.
 * Each task is addressable.
 * The task tree allows for hierarchical organisation of the tasks quite like a directory.
 * Semantic path names are a goal of the tree.
 * The tree nodes are autocreated just by declaring a path.
 * The methods of a task can be chained.